Upper bound on heat kernels of finite particle systems of Keller-Segel type: Two-dimensional particles

 \end{enumerate}

-That said, considering $b=\frac{\nabla \varphi}{\varphi}$ as a weakly form-bounded drift produces a quite restrictive constraint on the strength of attraction between the particles $\nu$, i.e.\,the one that corresponds to the choice $\alpha=1$ in \eqref{alpha_max}; it is important to be able to choose appropriate $1<\alpha<2$.
+Considering $b=\frac{\nabla \varphi}{\varphi}$ as a weakly form-bounded drift produces a quite restrictive constraint on the strength of attraction between the particles $\nu$, i.e.\,the one that corresponds to the choice $\alpha=1$ in \eqref{alpha_max}; it is important to be able to choose appropriate $1<\alpha<2$.
 In the proof of Theorem \ref{thm1} we introduce the class $\mathbf{F}^{\scriptscriptstyle \alpha/2}_\delta$ of $\alpha$-weakly form-bounded drifts and develop some aspects of its theory that are needed to prove Theorem \ref{thm1}.
-The extensions of the Sobolev regularity results from \cite{Ki_super} and of the Lions' variational approach from \cite{KiS_JDE} to the $\alpha$-weakly form-bounded drifts are possible and are in interesting in their own right, but we will not pursue them here.
+The extensions of the Sobolev regularity results from \cite{Ki_super} and of the Lions' variational approach from \cite{KiS_JDE} to the $\alpha$-weakly form-bounded drifts are possible, but we will not pursue them here.